 Dorian Gray - Scented Book Candle

-Oscar Wilde’s only novel is considered by many to be his finest work.
+The Dorian Gray scented candle in white is inspired by Oscar Wilde’s only novel, which is considered by many to be his finest work.

 The Picture of Dorian Gray was first published in 1890, in a magazine whose editor, worried it was indecent, cut about five hundred words from it without informing its author, Oscar Wilde.